Fuel storage project breaks ground at Tulsa ANG Base

+The Tulsa District, U.S. Army Corps of Engineers Commander attended the groundbreaking ceremony for a fuel storage facility at the Tulsa Air National Guard Base, Sept.
+20.

-Col. Scott S. Preston, commander, Tulsa District, (shovels earth during the groundbreaking ceremony for the 138th Fighter Wing at the Tulsa Air National Guard Base, Sept.
-20, 2021.
+Col. Scott S. Preston attended and participated in the ceremony hosted by the 138th Fighter Wing at the Tulsa Air National Guard Base.

+The 138th Fighter Wing Commander, Air Force Col. Michael B. Meason hosted the ceremony which included remarks from The Adjutant General of the Oklahoma National Guard, Army Maj.
+Gen. Michael C. Thompson.

+Tulsa District is overseeing the design and contracting of the $19.8 million project which was awarded to Bodell Construction Company of Salt Lake City, Utah in June 2021.

 |Date Taken: